PlasmaPy/PlasmaPy/docs/particles/functional.rst

 Reduced mass
 ============

-The `~plasmapy.particles.reduced_mass` function is useful in cases of two-body collisions.
+The `~plasmapy.particles.atomic.reduced_mass` function is useful in cases of two-body collisions.

 >>> reduced_mass('e-', 'p+')